dainbrump/ng-epoch/README.md

 Now for the fun part... create a chart.
 Unfortunately, I haven't gotten this far in documenting this little gem.
 I will update this readme when I have a little more time.
+I am also working on a gh-pages.
 In the meantime, I will refer you to the testpage.html under the example directory and say "Good luck.
 Kirk, out."

 ### Copyright / Legal